ltebean/IAPDemo/README.md

 ## Manage IAP product

-We need a table to store all the product info, the schema is:
+On the server side, we need a table to store all the product info, the schema is:
 ```
 id | product_id | title | description | coins | enabled | time_created | time_updated
 ```